esa-esdl/esdl-core/doc/intro.rst

 Purpose
 =======

-This Product Handbook is a living document that is under active development just a as the CAB-LAB project itself.
+This Product Handbook is a living document that is under active development just as the CAB-LAB project itself.
 Its purpose is to facilitate the usage of the BAVL and primarily targets scientists from various disciplines with a good command of one of the supported high-level programming languages (Python, Julia, and R), a solid background in the analysis of large data-sets, and a sound understanding of the Earth System.